tcqi/tcqi.github.io/src/pages/index.md

     name: Portfolio
 ---

-Xiaohan is a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/) advised by Prof. [Huijuan Xu](https://visionlanguagelab.github.io/).
-Her current research interests lie primarily in understanding and improving continuity, generalizability, efficiency and other key properties of machine learning.
-She is also interested in vision-language and video models.
+Tian-Cheng is a PhD student at the [Mathematics](https://math.fudan.edu.cn/) department of [Fudan University](https://www.fudan.edu.cn/) advised by Prof. [Quanshui Wu](https://math.fudan.edu.cn/fa/05/c30607a326149/page.htm).
+His current research interests lie primarily in algebraic problems arising from mathematical physics.
+He is also interested in Rubik's Cube and badminton.

 Previously, she received her master's degree in [Computer Science](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/) and bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
 She has also interned in Kuaishou and PKU.